darshanmehta17/data-512-a2/README.md

 | 5 | Start | Start-class Article |
 | 6 | Stub | Stub-class Article |

+More details on what each of these categories mean can be found [here](https://en.wikipedia.org/wiki/Wikipedia:WikiProject_assessment#Grades).
 For each article, the response would contains probability scores for each of the ranks along with a prediction which contains the symbol of the class which has the highest probability score.

 ## Requirements
 This analysis was prepared using Python 3.7 running in a Jupyter Notebook environment.